Dan Crane: Career

 Crane was elected to the U.S. House of Representatives as a Republican in 1978.
 He was re-elected in 1980 and in 1982.
 During his House tenure, he represented Illinois's 22nd and 19th congressional districts, respectively.
 According to The New York Times, in his campaigns, Crane "portrayed himself as a solid, churchgoing, family man, a conservative Republican who set himself apart from what he described as the fast-living 'Washington set'".
 Crane supported prayer in schools and opposed abortion rights.

 On July 14, 1983, the House Committee on Standards of Official Conduct recommended that Crane and Rep. Gerry Studds (D-MA) be reprimanded for having engaged in sexual relationships with teenagers.
 Crane had engaged in sex with a 17-year-old female House page in 1980.
 He acknowledged the accuracy of the charges and supported his own censure.
 The full House voted to censure Crane on July 20, 1983.
 Crane was defeated for re-election in 1984 and returned to the practice of dentistry.

 Personal life

-Crane was the brother of Philip Crane, also a Republican congressman from Illinois.
+Crane was the brother of Phil Crane, also a Republican congressman from Illinois.

 Crane married his wife, Judy, in 1970.
 The couple had six children.
 Judy Crane died in 2012.
 Crane died on May 28, 2019, at the age of 83.